 - 12. Fuel gas piping shall not be installed to bio safety cabinets.
 All laboratory fume hoods and biological safety cabinets shall be equipped with manufacturer-approved integral visual and audible airflow alarms.
 Safety alarm consoles must be factory-tested and field-verified to be within acceptable calibration limits.
 Additional alarms for sash position must be provided.
 All hoods must have signage stating: "Hood sash must be closed when not in use." - 13.
 Local exhaust shall be provided for equipment storage and for applications involving processes with hazardous materials or materials producing excessive heat. - 14.
 Laboratory exhaust grounded ducts shall be liquid-tight, welded, seamless, and ground with no internal projections.
 At a minimum, stainless steel (SS) 316 shall be used unless special exhaust conditions warrant alternative methods.
 Duct sprinklers are prohibited.
 Ductwork shall be field-tested using smoke or similar means to verify containment. - 15.
 All laboratory spaces shall be equipped with emergency shut-off valves for vacuum, fuel, and process gases, and a shunt trip for electric service.
 Electrical shunt buttons and dedicated fuel gas shutoff valves shall be located adjacent to the primary exit path within each lab.
 Additional controls for vacuum, process gas, or other systems requiring isolation must be provided for individual labs located just outside the lab where a utility space is suitable or within the lab adjacent to a primary egress path.
-Vacuum, fuel, and process gas valves must be provided for individual labs located just outside the lab e.g., a ball valve behind a clear cover.
+Vacuum, fuel, and process gas valves must be provided for individual labs located just outside the lab e.g., a ball valve behind

+- a clear cover.
 A fire alarm solenoid for automatic supply shut off of fuel gas shall be provided, as well as additional shut-offs for specialty items.
 Emergency controls shall be provided with protective covers that do not require the use of a key or break-away components and are intended for the purpose installed.
 Mushroom-type resettable buttons with covers for interior electrical controls.
-All controls to

-- be adequately labeled with the utility and area served. - 16.
+All controls to be adequately labeled with the utility and area served. - 16.
 All fuel gas supplies and their associated connections, piping, and fittings shall be provided with a painted yellow finish suitable for the application.
 Equipment located in open areas shall be installed with concrete pads and protected by yellow, rounded-top, concrete-filled pipe bollards or appropriate collision protection.

 - CN11-4: Equipment needed to provide facilities operational support to the building will take priority in funding over general building furnishings and equipment. - 2.
 CN11-5: Central vacuum cleaning systems are prohibited. - Housekeeping closets shall be a minimum of 120 sq ft on the first floor and 90 sq ft on each subsequent floor.
 Each room shall directly access the main corridor or common area and must be rectangular in shape, without passthrough rooms. - 4.
 All buildings three stories or more in height shall include a central trash and recycle room.
 The room shall have a floor drain in the center of the room, shall be located on the first floor, and shall include a minimum 8' wide x 10' tall, insulated roll-up door, with exterior access.
 The room size is indicated on the RECYCLING AND TRASH EQUIPMENT TABLE on page D.11-5. - 5.
-Each housekeeping closet and central trash recycle room shall have a sealed concrete floor, wall shelving space, and a floor mop sink with mop wall rack, must be precast, with a maximum six inch front curb (as pictured for ergonomic tipping), hot and cold water service, and trap drains.
-Power must also be provided.
-Surface mounted water resistant splash guards shall be provided at and 1' past the fixture and sink on all adjacent wall surfaces.
-Reinforcement backing shall be provided in the walls where shelving and rack is designated.
+Each housekeeping closet and central trash recycle room shall have a flooring per D.9, wall shelving space, and a floor mop sink with mop wall rack, must be precast, with